 - If this is your first time at the Capitol or if you would like ongoing support, NAHMA can attend meetings with you

 - NAHMA recommends preparing your message for the office staff in advance based on NAHMA talking points, AHMA materials, your organization’s needs, and the congressional committee assignments of the legislator

 Find fact sheets, policy information, and handouts to bring to your congressional meetings.

-- Sample Follow-Up Email – Spring 2019 – A sample email to send to congressional staff following your meeting
+- Sample Follow-Up Email – October 2019 – A sample email to send to congressional staff following your meeting

 - NAHMA Legislative Platform – 2019 – NAHMA’s key policy issues for 2019

-- National Fiscal Year 2020 Rental Assistance Funding – Fact Sheet for lawmakers explaining the impacts of Rental Assistance programs nationwide, as well as NAHMA’s FY20 funding requests for housing programs
+- National FY20 Rental Assistance Fact Sheet – Fact Sheet for lawmakers explaining the impacts of Rental Assistance programs nationwide, as well as NAHMA’s FY20 funding requests for housing programs

 - National LIHTC Factsheet – An advocacy sheet from the ACTION campaign providing information on the Low-Income Housing Tax Credit and how Congress can support this essential program; more information, including state and district fact sheets, is available here